-By the end of 2019, NHS England will be introducing human papillomavirus (HPV) primary screening for the cervical cancer screening programme.
-This has already been rolled out in Wales, and Scotland is planning a roll out in early 2020.
-Up until now, cervical screening (known as a smear test) has involved taking a small sample of cells and examining these under a microscope for abnormal changes - a process known as cytology.
-This process will soon be changing so that all samples will first be tested for HPV, which is the cause of almost all cases of cervical cancer.
+England, Wales and Scotland have now introduced human papillomavirus (HPV) primary screening.
+Cervical screening (known as a smear test) had previously involved taking a small sample of cells and examining these under a microscope for abnormal changes – a process known as cytology.
+This process has now changed so that all samples will first be tested for HPV, which is the cause of almost all cases of cervical cancer.
 If HPV is detected, then the sample will also be sent for cytology testing.
-As HPV testing has a higher sensitivity than cytology1, its inclusion as first line in cervical screening is expected to prevent an additional 600 cervical cancers each year2.
+As HPV testing has a higher sensitivity than cytology1, its inclusion as first line in cervical screening is expected to prevent an hundreds of cases of cervical cancer each year2.

 HPV myths and misconceptions

-With the cervical cancer screening programme moving towards first-line HPV testing, Roche Diagnostics wanted to ask women what they understand about HPV and see if there were any myths or misconceptions that need correcting in advance of the wider roll out of the new screening technology.
-Although the new screening programme has the potential to prevent 600 cervical cancers a year, this relies on women attending their cervical screening appointment1.
+As the cervical cancer screening programme has moved towards first-line HPV testing, Roche Diagnostics wanted to ask women what they understand about HPV and see if there were any myths or misconceptions that need correcting in advance of the wider roll out of the new screening technology.
+Although the new screening programme has the potential to prevent hundreds of cervical cancers a year, this relies on women attending their cervical screening appointment1.

 Know the facts